-Individualized Study is a course designed for students who want to improve in two or three of following areas: study skills, reading comprehension, reading rate, vocabulary improvement, spelling improvement, basic math, algebra preparation or chemistry preparation.
-Once the areas of study have been determined, a pretest will be administered by the instructor in each of these areas, and a program of study will be developed.
+This self-instructional course is designed for students who want to improve in two or three of the following AAC areas: study skills, reading comprehension, reading rate, vocabulary improvement, advanced spelling, basic math, algebra preparation or chemistry preparation.
+Once the areas of study have been determined, a pretest will be administered by the instructor in each of these areas, and a program of study will be developed using materials provided by the AAC.
+An Academic Achievement Center Instructor is available to work with students to establish specific goals, administer tests, and to provide individualized instruction needed to complete the students program.
 This course does not fulfill degree requirements.